-- Government sees opportunity to invest in research and development in AI-driven, critical areas such as health, education, energy, economic inclusion, social welfare, transportation, and the environment.
+- The government sees the opportunity to invest in research and development in AI-driven, critical areas such as health, education, energy, economic inclusion, social welfare, transportation, and the environment.

-- Increasing complexity of machine learning and AI naturally lends to the opportunity to support human decision making in response to cyberattacks.
+- The increasing complexity of machine learning and AI naturally leads to the opportunity to support human decision making in response to cyberattacks.

 - Gender and racial diversity in the AI-specific workforce reflects the ongoing problem in the STEM field in general.
 Policymakers must address potential barriers from achieving diverse groups.

 - Startups will play a key role in pushing innovation and incentivizing established firms to compete constantly.

 Strategy #2: Educate and Train Americans for Jobs of the Future

 - College- and career-ready skills in STEM areas will be critical for AI-driven markets.